dermotduffy/frigate-hass-card/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist:**

-- Please try updating to the [latest available version](https://github.com/dermotduffy/frigate-hass-card/releases).
+- Please try updating to the [latest available version](https://github.com/dermotduffy/advanced-camera-card/releases).
 - Please try clearing your browser cache.

 **[REQUIRED] Card diagnostic information:**

 <!--
-On the card, hold down the Default/Frigate menu button for a few seconds then paste the diagnostics below.
-No help can be provided without this
+On the card, hold down the Iris (default) menu button for a few seconds then paste the diagnostics *between* the pair of triple backticks below.
+No help can be provided without this.
 -->

 ```yaml